google/ads-privacy/proposals/topics-rtb/README.md

 }
 ```

-- Should the taxonomy version be defined as a separate extension to avoid repetitive text?
+- Should the taxonomy version be defined as a Data object-level extension to reduce wire size?
 This proposal is similar to [Segment Taxonomies](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/extensions/community_extensions/segtax.md).
 For example:

 ```
 {